peake100/pears-go/README.md

 	fmt.Println("batch failure caused by operation:", opErr.OpName)

-	// We can also extract a BatchErrors to inspect all if our errors more closely: batchErr := pears.BatchErrors{}
+	// We can also extract a BatchErrors to inspect all of our errors more closely: batchErr := pears.BatchErrors{}
 	if !errors.As(err, &batchErr) {
 		panic("expected BatchErrors")